aaronicsubstances/shrewd-evolver/Data-Modelling.md

 Create helper functions which access database information stored in XML/JSON/YAML.
 Notable examples are
-  1. Funtion (or canned functions) for generating SQL join clauses which take the following parameters (may have to take care of composite keys):
+  1. Funtion (or canned functions) for generating SQL join clauses
-     - join qualifier - LEFT, INNER or OUTER (defaults to none)
-     - source table - required
-     - source table alias (defaults to name of table)
-     - target table - required
-     - target table alias (defaults to name of table)
-     - source column names (defaults to primary key)
-     - target column names (defaults to foreign key linked to primary key)
-     - join table alias (only applies if join tables are involved, defaults to join table name)
   2. Function for mapping tabular query results (typically from SQL) to list of tuples of database classes from code generation, as seen in https://scala-slick.org/doc/3.0.0/orm-to-slick.html#relationships